Phextod/eve-memory-reader/README.md

 # Changes on this fork

-* Remove caching (it caused more problems than it solved)
+* Removed caching (it caused more problems than it solved)
-* Create a function that only reads a subtree of UI nodes
+* Created a function that only reads a subtree of UI nodes
+* Added handling for PyColor and float data types

 ---